mosterho/hMAIL-Log-Reader/README.md

 * The "?arg_entries" argument **is optional** will display the highest number of hits/entries; in this case, the argument is specified as 10.
 * The "?arg_numberoflogs" argument **is also optional** and will read the path's logs; in this case the argument is specified as 5.
-* If either or both arguments is/are omitted, the web page will display the actual numbers encountered.
+* If either or both arguments are omitted, the web page will display the actual number of log files and IP addresses that were read.

 ![screen cap of top 10 external IP addresses summarized from 5 logs](Example4.PNG)